The Problem

 How Mailhooks Solves This

-Mailhooks queues webhooks even if n8n is temporarily down.
+Mailhooks queues webhooks with retries — your workflow runs even if n8n was temporarily down.

 Code Example

-Mailhooks sends this JSON to your n8n webhook trigger node.
+Mailhooks sends this JSON payload to your n8n Mailhooks Trigger node when an expense receipt arrives.

 Webhook Payload